 I recognize and understand the difficult times we are all in.
 The COVID-19 pandemic impacts us all in many ways, including physically, mentally, emotionally, financially, academically, and professionally.
 I will work with you on challenges you may be encountering and to provide support to help you succeed.
-However, please keep in mind that I will hold you accountable, especially in terms of class attendance, participation, and contributions.
+However, please keep in mind that I will hold you accountable, especially in terms of participation and assignments.